ArushiAgrawal/CS7641/README.md

 ### Modeling:

+#### Baseline Classification Models explored:

+In order to truly understand the performance of proposed CNN models, we decided to first explore baseline traditional classification algorithms like Logistic Regression, Linear SVM, SVM with RBF and Random Forest.
+We conducted PCA of the given dataset and observed that 103 components are required in order to explain 90% of the variance in the data.
+The validation and test set accuracies of the four models were obtained as shown in the table below:

 #### ResNet18

 Residual networks have shortcut connections (skip-connections) which turn a deep network into its counterpart residual version.
 This enables gradients to flow directly through the skip connections backwards from later layers to initial layers and thus helps overcome the vanishing gradient problem to a great extent.
 ResNet consists on one convolution and pooling layer followed by repetition of this layers.
 We have evaluated ResNet18 CNN architecture to perform this multiclass classification.
 We generated the accuracy curves for the training and the validation set as the model kept learning.
 We got the validation and test set accuracies as 62.7% and 61.1% respectively.
 We see that the model is overfitting, so our next step is to improve its generalization accuracy using implicit or explicit regularization techniques like image augmentation, dropout layers etc.